2000Dobby/tmfl-racecalc/README.md

 # tmfl-racecalc

 Lay out your race strategy for TMFL races.
-Go to https://liev.dev/racecalc for a working example of the page
+Go to https://liev.dev/racecalc for a working example of the page <br />
+You are free to use or modify any part of this repo excluding cibumArs (src/assets/cibumArs.css) for private or commercial purposes. <br />
+cibumArs is all rights reserved and may only be used privately

 ## Explanation
  - Laps: total laps of the final race